Gaetano Sciolari Metalarte Table Lamp – 1973 Catalogue Picture

 Manufacturer: Metalarte, Paseo de la Ribera 115, Canovelles, Barcelona, Spain.

-Other versions: This Gaetano Sciolari Metalarte table lamp exists in all probability in several colours.
+Other versions: This Gaetano Sciolari Metalarte table lamp exists in all probability in 1 version.
+It is model 4917.

 Gaetano Sciolari